 While mastering the art of fish cooking might seem confusing, understanding the factors that influence cooking time and various techniques can get you the perfectly cooked pieces with a flavorful flesh and skin side as well.
 Of course some will only yield tender bites, like Crockpot Salmon, which is fabulous but won’t give you any crisp.

 That is why there are so many ways to cook fresh and frozen salmon out there, because each person’s tastebuds are just so different.
 You can use the same temperature and timing below with just salt, pepper, and slices of lemon as you see here too.
 12 minutes is always perfect for us.
-Seasonings can be tweaked every single time to your liking. 😉
+Seasonings can be tweaked every single time to your liking. ๐

-How Long to Cook Salmon
+How Long Should You Cook Salmon

 Several factors come into play when determining how long salmon takes to cook.
 These include the thickness of the fillet, the cooking method used, the initial temperature of the fish, and personal preferences regarding the level of doneness.
+A whole filet however typically takes 17 minutes.

 - The thickness of the fillets is perhaps the most significant factor in determining cooking time.
 Thicker require longer cooking times, while thinner cuts cook more quickly.
 To ensure even cooking, it’s advisable to choose fillets that are relatively uniform in thickness.